You know the one! The towering glacier-capped strato volcano Eyjafjallajokull is probably the most famous volcano in the world today.

 How to get there?

 Driving along the South Shore brings you close to Eyjafjallajokull.
 The Mountain Range is visible as soon as you drive east following road 1 from Reykjavik and you pass Hellisheidi heath.
-There you can find Hellisheidi Geothermal Power Plant, which is visible from the road.
+There you can find Hellisheidi Geothermal Plant, which is visible from the road.

 You will see many volcanoes tower over the southern part of Iceland, among them mt.
 Hekla and mt.
 Katla, which are both active and powerful volcanoes.
 Eyjafjallajokull is between the two, standing high not far from the village Hvolsvollur, where you can visit the beautiful Saga center.